Can my step-child obtain a visa from me?

 As a legal guardian you have legal responsibilities for the child but legal guardianship by itself, without a qualifying family relationship, does not allow you to confer any immigration benefits.
 However, in certain cases the child may be able to self-petition for a green card as a Special Immigrant Juvenile.
 This green card may be available for children who have a legal guardian in the United States, such as extended family members, godparents, or others due to serious problems with one or both of the child’s biological parents as well as problems in the children’s home countries preventing them from returning.
 In these situations, you may seek guardianship of a child in a State Family Court.
 If guardianship is granted and if additional findings are made in that Court that the child cannot reunite with one or both parents due to abuse, neglect, or abandonment, and that it is in the child’s best interest to remain in the United States, the child can self-petition for a green card.
 Special Immigrant Juvenile cases involve State Court proceedings so you should consult with an attorney within your jurisdiction who can handle family and juvenile law matters.

 In all situations, Immigration classifies a person as a “child” only if he or she is under the age of 21 and unmarried.
 For more information about children, please read about immigrant visas for children and nonimmigrant visas for children.
-If you have questions regarding your child’s immigration status, please click here to schedule a consultation.

 - Can my child come with me to the U.S. on my E-2 visa?
 What happens to my child’s status when he or she turns 21?